gosub-io/poc-multi-process/README.md

   real one would also seccomp-confine itself around the `fork()`/fd-passing path.
 Linux only — `fork()`-without-exec + the Rust runtime relies on `fork()` semantics.
 Elsewhere renderers fall back to direct fork+exec.
+- **Phase 3 (GPU process)** is not modeled — structurally it's the same pattern as the net component.